KG-Drone-Project/LSM6DSOX-Kalman-Filter/README.md

 # LSM6DSOX Kalman Filter Sensor Fusion
 > Kalman Filter implementation on IMU

 This repo entails an implementation of the Discrete Kalman Filter on the 6-Axis IMU LSM6DSOX.
+The goal is to output an angle that can avoid the instabilities or inaccuracies of the gyroscope and accelerometer by itself.